 Claim: An 11-year-old boy with a tumor in his neck from Hodgkin's Lymphoma needs prayers.

 This e-mailed supplication on behalf of an unnamed child first reached us in August 2005, with the entreaty surviving intact since then, including its misuse of "juggler" (someone who juggles) for "jugular" (pertaining to the neck).
-While most ask that completed lists of a thousand names be sent to email@example.com, some direct them to firstname.lastname@example.org, and others to email@example.com. (
+While most ask that completed lists of a thousand names be sent to firstname.lastname@example.org, some direct them to email@example.com, and others to firstname.lastname@example.org.
+(E-mail sent to one of these addresses bounced with a "quota exceeded" error, one bounced with an "invalid address" error, and the third drew no response.)

 "People are e-mailing me.
 They're asking me questions about this child," she said.
 "I had some woman call me who said, 'I had a brain tumor and this is how I got rid of it.'"